mszegedy/plea/story/ch-1.md

 "Wake up," she said.
 "We need to meet.
 It's an emergency."
 Or something along those lines; in his dreams, it was always hard to hear, because of all the high-pitched buzzing.

 Half-lucid, he complied and awoke.
 Naked, he lumbered over to the bathroom.
 Wasn't the girl inside mirrors, or something?
-Or do I just need to use the toilet?
+Or did he just need to use the toilet?
 It felt like a fever dream.
 A healthy Alexey did _not_ wake up sleepy.
 He woke up perfectly alert and functioning.
 Maybe he was still dreaming?
 He brushed against a radiator and burned his hip and hand.
 Yet, he still didn't awaken properly.
 He just kept stumbling forward.

 The bathroom, in one of the greater strokes of masterful architecture comprising the matchbox house, was one of the few rooms with a window.
 This night, just as it was the past New Year's Eve, its purpose was to permit the fullest, brightest gaze of the Moon-Mother that she could afford to give.
 Everything in the room, Alexey included, was outlined in blue-silver light.